apollographql/apollo-ios/CodegenProposal.md

 While a `TypeCase` only provides the additional selections that should be selected for its specific type, a `RootSelectionSet` guarantees that all fields for itself and its nested type cases are selected.
 When considering a specific `TypeCase`, all fields will be selected either by the root selection set, a fragment spread, the type case itself, or another compatible `TypeCase` on the root selection set.

 For this reason, only a `RootSelectionSet` can be executed by a `GraphQLExecutor`.
 Executing a non-root `SelectionSet` would result in fields from its parent `RootSelectionSet` not being collected into the `ResponseDict` for the `SelectionSet`'s data.

+# Handling Unknown Types

+Types that are added to your schema server side after the code generation has run could be returned in a response from the server, but will not have a generated `Object` type object that recognizes them.
+These types are unknown to the client-side type system.
+Because all data about these types is not known, certain functionality will be limited on unknown types.
+The `RootSelectionSet` fields will be selected properly for unknown types, but any child `TypeCase` will not be present on unknown types, as we are unable to know if the unknown type matches a `TypeCase` or not.

 # Cache Key Resolution